 Prefect Cloud Dataflow: A Guided Tour

 Prefect Cloud's innovative hybrid execution model was designed to satisfy the majority of on-prem needs while still offering a managed platform.
 In order to achieve this, Prefect was designed to allow users the ability to ensure both their code and their data never leaves their internal ecosystem.
-This guide will focus on how data moves between tasks and flows in the Prefect Cloud execution model, and call out any / all caveats that might result in data leakage to Cloud.
-This only applies to the hybrid model, not fully on-premise deployments.
+This guide will focus on how data moves between tasks and flows in the Prefect Cloud execution model, as well as call out any caveats that might result in data being exposed to Prefect Cloud.

-All data being referenced here are the inputs and outputs of Prefect Tasks.
-Note that all task execution occurs in user-controllled infrastructure; consequently, when a Task passes data to a downstream Task, this data passage occurs entirely in the user's infrastructure.
-The only time data might leave the user's execution infrastructure is when Task data is persisted.
+All data being referenced here are the inputs and outputs of Prefect tasks.
+Note that all task execution occurs in user-controllled infrastructure; consequently, when a task passes data to a downstream task, this data passage occurs entirely in the user's infrastructure as well.
+The only time data might leave the user's execution infrastructure is when task data is persisted.

 Note additionally that when metadata does arrive in Prefect Cloud, it is accessible only via other users in your tenant with the appropriate permissions.